killabayte/terraform-project/README.md

 # Terraform demo project
-This is a terraform demo used in my Online Course
+This is a terraform demo

 ## Usage
 To use this example, you need to add a terraform.tfvars with the following content: